|ChrisOLeary.com > Sins of the Fathers > TOC > Sacrificed|

 But that's a lie.

-I have uncovered evidence — thanks to the release of the lists of priests who abused children — that the Archdiocese of St. Louis knew what was going on by at least the mid to late 1970s.
+Thanks to the release of the lists of priests who abused children, I have uncovered evidence — the proverbial Smoking Gun — that the Archdiocese of St. Louis knew what was going on by at least the mid to late 1970s.

 Evidence that makes it clear that we were sacrificed.